MomentaiChris26/nerdsparadise/README.md

 In order to test these features, a dummy database (global array) was created in the test.rb file and the add_game and delete_game methods were called from the module.rb file.

-A test case was written for each to test if the add_game feature worked.
-The expected result if the test passed was if the empty dummy database contained data after it was passed through the the add_game method.
+A test case was written to test if the add_game feature worked.
+The expected result, if the test passed was that the empty dummy database contained data after it was passed through the the add_game method.

+The test method used:
 ````ruby
 def test_add_game(array_test)
   if array_test.length == 1